utaani/nip.io/README.md

 See https://github.com/resmo/nip.io/blob/master/src/backend.conf.example for an example config-

-**Hint**: See the static CNAME `_acme-challenge=xyz.auth.example.com.` in the example, use it with https://github.com/joohoi/acme-dns for free Let's Encrypt TLS certs.
+~~ **Hint**: See the static CNAME `_acme-challenge=xyz.auth.example.com.` in the example, use it with https://github.com/joohoi/acme-dns for free Let's Encrypt TLS certs. ~~ TXT cannot alias, not good for domain validation with wildcard cert.
+Plase use [additional_txt] sample, but only one record in same key.

 ## Install